DannyGramowski/Bunch-A-Bets-Student/README.md

 You must Venmo $5 per bot by August 13th when code is due.
 Please send the money to @Daniel-Gramowski on Venmo with a funny message related to the tournament.
 Non-funny messages will be returned to the sender.
 The last 4 digits of my phone number are 3207.

+The open source code for the server is available on [GitHub](https://github.com/DannyGramowski/Bunch-A-Bets).

 ### Required Files

 > NOTE: Where specified, filenames must be exact.